Cost of Living in Hong Kong

 Cost of public transport in Hong Kong

 Public transport is cheap, clean and reliable.
 By contrast, owning and maintaining a car in Hong Kong is very expensive.
 Most people find that they don’t need one if they live centrally and the cost – and risk of bumping into erratic taxi drivers – is not worth it.
-Taxis are extremely plentiful and cheap; minimum fare is a modest 20 HKD when the meter starts running, but most journeys within central Hong Kong won’t take passengers above 50 HKD.
+Taxis are extremely plentiful and cheap; minimum fare is a modest 22 HKD when the meter starts running and most journeys within central Hong Kong won’t take passengers above 70 to 100 HKD.

 Cost of education in Hong Kong

-Education is free in Hong Kong for state-run schools, but the majority of expats who arrive with kids want their children to go to one of the private international schools that teach in English and follow a Western curriculum.
-These can be incredibly expensive, and expats should make sure their salaries will cover school costs before signing a permanent contract.
+Education is free in Hong Kong for state-run schools but the majority of expats who arrive with kids want their children to go to one of the private international schools that teach in English and follow a Western curriculum.
+These can be incredibly expensive and expats should make sure their salaries or package will cover school costs before signing a permanent contract.